North Coast Hiawatha: Operation

 Amtrak's decision caused consternation in Montana.
 Mike Mansfield (D–Montana), then Senate Majority Leader, demanded that Amtrak find a way to serve Montana's larger cities that the Empire Builder bypassed by not using the ex-NP line, including Billings, Bozeman, Butte, and Missoula.

 Amtrak reacted to the pressure and announced a resumption of service over the ex-NP line effective June 14, 1971, creating an unnamed section of the Empire Builder that ran three days a week over the ex-NP route between Minneapolis and Spokane.
 Mansfield's intervention earned the train the nickname "Mike Mansfield Limited".
 The NP route, which included the Yellowstone River, Homestake Pass and Bitterroot Mountains, was praised for its scenery, and Amtrak considered it one of its six most beautiful.
 The train also provided a convenient connection to Yellowstone National Park at Livingston, Montana.

+The North Coast Hiawatha at Yakima, Washington in August 1971.

 On November 14, 1971, Amtrak formally named this service the North Coast Hiawatha and extended it to Chicago.
 It retained its tri-weekly schedule and joint operation with the Empire Builder west of Spokane.
 On the four days of the week that the North Coast Hiawatha did not run, its route between Chicago and Minneapolis was served by a train on the same schedule.
 This Chicago–Minneapolis train was initially named Hiawatha, then Twin Cities Hiawatha (starting January 16, 1972), and, finally, Hiawatha again (starting October 29, 1972).
 This name remained until the North Coast Hiawatha went daily on May 19, 1974.

 The joint operation with the Empire Builder ended on June 11, 1973, when Amtrak extended the North Coast Hiawatha to Seattle using the GN's route via Stevens Pass and the Cascade Tunnel, which included stops at the northern Washington cities of Wenatchee and Everett.
 The train remained on a tri-weekly schedule west of Minneapolis.
 For the summer of 1974, Amtrak added a second train, the Expo '74 (named for Expo '74 being held in Spokane), to the Seattle-Spokane segment.